Kumapapa2012/Fortnite_Replay_Parser_GUI/README.md

 4. Adjust offset to change the timing of termination events in seconds.
    - Accepts both positive/negative integer.
    - Useful for adjusting event timings on Video Recording.
+5. Click "Save Replay Data as JSON..." to save the parsed result as a JSON file.

 ## Images
 ![Image1](./images/Image1.jpg)